 We have been working in partnership with Hertfordshire County Council and the Office of the Police and Crime Commissioner for Hertfordshire to deliver Return Home Interviews and support to missing children since July 2016.

-In April 2019, we were commissioned to continue providing intensive one to one support to children and young people most at risk through their missing.
+We are commissioned to continue providing intensive one to one support to children and young people most at risk through their missing.
 We increased the intensity of our support, going from one visit to up to two sessions per week.
 We continue to offer young people we’re supporting an RHI on every occasion they go missing.

 The cost of a medium risk missing person investigation has been estimated to be between £1,325.44 and £2,415.80.
 Based on this, the reduction in missing episodes for these 18 young people from 158 to 26 has an associated cost saving of between £174,958 and £318,885 to the police service alone in responding to missing episodes.